aaraar/bt-bas-g/week1/notes/eloquentJS chap1-4.md

       return result;
 }

 The Math object has a lot of method that can do basic and advanced arithmetics.
+Saving data is possible with JSON, wich looks a lot like JS objects.
+This makes them easy to use in conjunction.

+**Chapter 5**
+-
+**Higher order functions**

+**Chapter 6**
+-
+*OOP vs Functional*

+**Prototype**
+The prototype for how a type or object works.
+The Array prototype for example includes al standard methods

+**Classes**
+Classes in JS are comparable to Objects

+**Iterators**
+Iterators are functions that iterate through steps or data

+**Getters & Setters**
+Getters & Setters are functions that either get a property or set a property

+**Inheritance**
+Inheritance: check freecodecamp